rbt-lang/rbt-proto/doc/introduction.rst

       \operatorname{department}{.}\operatorname{name}: \operatorname{Empl} \to \operatorname{Text}

-   (maps an employee entity to the name of their department)
+   * This query maps an employee entity to the name of their department.

 .. slide:: Querying with Rabbit: Input-Free Queries